Residency Documentation

 Must list your name and Texas Address for the 12 consecutive months preceding the census date of the semester in which you enroll.

-• Apartment Lease or Rental of Residential Property
+• Lease or Rental of Residential Property

 Must list your name and Texas Address for the 12 consecutive months preceding the census date of the semester in which you enroll.